-"I'm going to be a Bangalese
+"I'm going to be a Bangalese train-spotter."

-train-spotter."

-"My uncle got me a job as he next Nescafe woman.
+"My uncle got me a job as he next Nescafe woman."
 "I've landed a placement at ICI as a human test-tube.
 (Knew all those lunchtimes in the Old Bar would come in handy for something.)"
-"My fairy godmother's employing me to dust her sparkly "I applied for this job that I saw in the paper, went for an interview, and got it.
-Good luck.
+"My fairy godmother's employing me to dust her sparkly tutus."
+"I applied for this job that I saw in the paper, went for an interview, and Rossellini) as her initial concern turns into animosity.
+Unable to relate anyone who didn't experience the crash and equally unwilling to acknowledge its traumatic effect he parades across the screen in a show of either supreme arrogance or plain insanity.
+Worried by Klein's symptoms of self

-Emma Hartley LONDON CALLING!
+LONDON CALLING!